EliMartian/fortune_teller_app/README.md

 because of this.

 # Technical Architecture
-(What are the necessary components to support an MVP?
-Data structures?
-Storage considerations?
-Web/cloud interactions?
-Be sure to put in some thoughts as to how to measure your success here.
-Call out dependencies on 3rd party services/APIs here, too)

 The necessary components to ensure an MVP include an API, and also likely some sort of a database to store their portfolios that they generate or receive from friends, although this would not be part of the MVP.
 The largest component of this